SalihTalhaAydin/Calorie-counter-2/ideas.md

-1. if the user wouldn't like the estimate they should be able to edit easily.
-2. the days and logging retention it needs DB connection.
-3. breakdown needs to be smarter it is dumb as FUCK! (first break down to dishes -> then ingredients -> then estimate the portion of the ingredients)
+if the user wouldn't like the estimate they should be able to edit easily. the days and logging retention it needs DB connection. breakdown needs to be smarter it is dumb as FUCK! (first break down to dishes -> then ingredients -> then estimate the portion of the ingredients)
-4.
+AI personalization should be more effective interesting thing about user everytime they log in if they are interested giving them recommendations based on their health and habits warning if the current day or some habits can cause user to have some problems